MACA POWDER

 Endurance Performance

 Various human and animal studies have explored the use of Maca for improving endurance performance.
 Maca was observed to modulate metabolism including the increase in fatty acid mobilization and decreased glycogen depletion in one study, and another saw an improvement in cycling time trial performance in trained cyclists.
-There is more to be explored regarding Maca’s endurance performance boosting effects, but as a natural alternative to a stimulant the energizing effects of Maca can be felt quite tangibly and the Indigenous peoples of Peru have used it as a natural energy booster for millennia.
+There is more to be explored regarding Maca’s endurance performance boosting effects, but as a natural alternative to a stimulant the energising effects of Maca can be felt quite tangibly and the Indigenous peoples of Peru have used it as a natural energy booster for millennia.

 Hormone Balancing